l1n-dev/PC-Shredder-3000/README.md

 For Windows users: Download the files as zip and extract, run `destroy-win.bat`

-For Linux users: Use git or Download as zip and run the following commands:
+For Linux users: Use git or the `Download as zip` and run the following commands:

 `chmod +x destroy-linux.sh`